 Is It Expensive to Live in Hove?

-Yes — you’ll find it moderately pricey: housing costs are high, utility bills add ≈£199 monthly, groceries budget’s above average, and combined expenses make Hove pricier than many UK cities though still cheaper than London.
+Yes, moderately so.
+Housing costs are high, utility bills add around £199 monthly, groceries are above the national average, and combined expenses make Hove pricier than many UK cities, though still cheaper than London.

 What Is the Average Cost of Living in the UK per Month With Rent?

-You’d typically spend around £1,500–£2,000 monthly including rent; city living pushes costs higher.
-Track rent trends, use budgeting tips like fixed bills, transport passes, and meal planning to manage expenses.
+You’d typically spend around £1,500–£2,000 monthly including rent.
+City living pushes costs higher.
+Fixed bills, monthly transport passes and meal planning are practical ways to manage expenses.

 Conclusion

-You’ll find Brighton & Hove offers a mix of seaside lifestyle and realistic costs: average one‑bed rents ~£1,100–£1,400/month while a family of four can budget ~£3,000–£3,500/month all‑in.
-Notably, public transport and groceries are about 10–15% cheaper than London, so your disposable income stretches further.
-Use local banks, monthly budgeting apps and a 3‑month emergency fund to manage seasonal tourism peaks and housing variability—practical, data‑led steps you can start today.
+Brighton & Hove offers a genuine mix of seaside lifestyle and realistic costs.
+Average one-bed rents run around £1,100–£1,400/month, while a family of four can budget roughly £3,000–£3,500/month all-in.
+Public transport and groceries are about 10–15% cheaper than London, so your disposable income stretches further.
+Use local banks, monthly budgeting apps and a 3-month emergency fund to manage seasonal tourism peaks and housing variability.